gnarayan/WDdata/README.rst

 |            ├── gemini                      - Gemini GMOS spectroscopy of C20 targets
 |            ├── mmt                         - MMT Blue Channel spectroscopy of C20+C22 targets
 |            ├── imacs                       - A lone Magellan IMACS spectrum we got to assess the suitability of IMACS
-|            └── spectable_resolution.dat    - Upper limits on the resolution of each spectrum
+|            └── spectable_resolution.dat    - Upper limits on the resolution of each spectrum + any wavelength shift to be applied